shamsWMM/internship_project/CloudLab/README.md

 1. Navigate to CloudLab main page.
 2. From Experiments > My Profiles click on the project profile.
 3. Click Edit under Repository Info.
 4. Click Update next to the Repository link.
+   Upon a successful update, a preview of the last log made on the repository will be shown under Repository Info.